mfcovington/Perl-PrereqInstaller/README.md

     Use cpanm to install loaded modules that are not currently installed.

-- report

-    Write (to STDOUT) a summary of scan/install results.

 - quiet( BOOLEAN )

     Set quiet mode to on/off (default: off).
 Quiet mode turns off most of the output.
 If BOOLEAN is not provided, this method returns quiet mode's current state.

-## Methods for accessing scan/install status
+## Methods for accessing and reporting scan/install status

 - not\_installed